 Logs were taken, because COVID mortality rates are generally small numbers that have an even smaller variation, while variables such as the number of papers published and GDP per capita are large numbers.
 We also took a logarithm of R&D spending because variation amongst countries are actually quite large, we also would like to interpret the coefficient as a relative change in R&D spending.

-Descriptive statistics

 The following table gives us an idea about why taking the logs was useful in terms of both scale and variation of the variables.

 Table 1: Descriptive statistics